Backdoor Revolution-The Definitive Guide to ADU Development

 Backdoor is actually a triple entendre.

 Backdoor could be understood as a colloquial synonym for ADU entrances, since ADUs are designed to be architectually accessory to the primary house.

 Backdoor is a software development technology term-of-art that refers to an application coding loophole that enables knowledgeable hackers to exploit a piece of software.
 Similarly, ADUs can be understood as a zoning code hack of single family residential zoning regulations, that knowledgable homeowner developers can utilize.
 This book equips homeowners with the skills to become these ADU developers.

 Backdoor implies an indirect approach to something.
 The ADU movement is a grassroots housing revolution consisting of both informal and permitted ADUs.
 The ADU movement has already been percolating for decades, mostly in the form of informal ADUs.
 These informal ADUs have generally been developed under the radar, without permits, developed through the backdoor, so to speak.
 This book brings this informal housing phemonoma to light and contextualizes it.
 Permitted ADUs that are developed through the figurative 'front door' are what is actually new-unpermitted ADUs have been popular for decades.
 Permitted ADUs will become a significant new housing trend in many major US cities in the next few years as more cities embrace more flexible regulations.

 About the Author

-The author, Kol Peterson is an ADU expert based in Portland, Oregon, who has helped catalyze the exponential growth of ADUs in Portland over the last decade through ADU advocacy, education, consulting, policy work, and entrepreneurship.
+Kol Peterson is an ADU expert based in Portland, Oregon, who has helped catalyze the exponential growth of ADUs in Portland over the last decade through ADU advocacy, education, consulting, policy work, and entrepreneurship.
+He is the author of Backdoor Revolution-The Definitive Guide to ADU Development.
 He is the owner of Caravan- The Tiny House Hotel, the first tiny house hotel in the world, and organizer of Portland’s popular ADU Tour.
-He consults with homeowners about ADUs on their property, and teaches ADU classes for homeowners and for real estate agents.
+He consults with homeowners about ADUs on their property, and teaches ADU classes for homeowners and for real estate agents in Oregon, Washington, and California.
 He edits and manages AccessoryDwellings.org, BuildinganADU.com, pdxadu.blogspot.com, and AccessoryDwellingStrategies.com.